 Party Like a Pilgrim in Plymouth

-Celebrate Thanksgiving where the first historic gathering happened, in Plymouth, about 45 minute drive south of Boston.
-Anytime of year, you can explore Plimoth Plantation and explore the Mayflower II, but November is special thanks to an annual extended Thanksgiving celebration that brings history to life.Continue to 6 of 12 below.
+Celebrate Thanksgiving where the first historic gathering happened, in Plymouth, about a 45-minute drive south of Boston.
+Any time of year, you can explore Plimoth Plantation and explore the Mayflower II, but November is special thanks to an annual extended Thanksgiving celebration that brings history to life.Continue to 6 of 11 below.

 Kick Off Ski Season

 For many snow-loving families, Thanksgiving means the start of ski season.
 One mountain that opens by Thanksgiving is Keystone Resort in Colorado, where kids ski free all season long.

 Thanksgiving at a ski resort can be ideal as many resorts are just starting their season and offer some early season bargains.
 Resorts where kids ski and snowboard free are always popular.
 There are other ways to save including looking for bargains on ski lift tickets.
 So a ski vacation doesn't have to be expensive.Continue to 7 of 11 below.